subhrodeepg/Portfolio-Maker/README.md

 - As a user, I want to see the number of total number of portfolios and number of stocks within each
 - As a user, I want to save my portfolios
 - As a user, I want to load in my portfolios from an external file

+##Phase 4: Task 2
+Wed Mar 30 18:05:39 PDT 2022
+Stock has been added to portfolio.

+Wed Mar 30 18:05:39 PDT 2022
+New Portfolio has been created.

+Wed Mar 30 18:06:04 PDT 2022
+Stock has been added to portfolio.

+Wed Mar 30 18:06:04 PDT 2022
+New Portfolio has been created.

+Wed Mar 30 18:06:19 PDT 2022
+Stock has been added to portfolio.

+Wed Mar 30 18:06:28 PDT 2022
+Stock has been deleted from portfolio.

+Wed Mar 30 18:06:30 PDT 2022
+Portfolios and Stocks have been saved to a file.

+Wed Mar 30 18:06:33 PDT 2022
+Portfolios and Stocks have been loaded from a file.

+Wed Mar 30 18:06:33 PDT 2022
+Stock has been added to portfolio.

+Wed Mar 30 18:06:33 PDT 2022
+New Portfolio has been created.

+Wed Mar 30 18:06:33 PDT 2022
+Stock has been added to portfolio.

+Wed Mar 30 18:06:33 PDT 2022
+New Portfolio has been created.